edgedb/edgedb/docs/guides/tutorials/chatgpt_bot.rst

     To generate embeddings, we will use the ``text-embedding-ada-002`` model.
     Its input token limit is 8,191 tokens.
-Later, when answering a user's questions we will use the `chat completion
+Later, when answering a user's questions we will use the `chat completions
     <https://platform.openai.com/docs/guides/gpt/chat-completions-api>`_ model
     ``pt-3.5-turbo``.
 Its token limit is 4,096 tokens.
 This limit covers not only our input, but also the API's response.

-    Later, when we send the user's question, we will also send related sections from our documentation as part of the input to the chat completion API.
+    Later, when we send the user's question, we will also send related sections from our documentation as part of the input to the chat completions API.
     This is why it's important to keep our sections short: we want to leave enough space for the answer.